hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

 - When `html` throws:

-  - If `error.warn` is enabled on the Nablla instance, the runtime logs a warning:
+  - If `error.warn` is enabled on the Sercrod instance, the runtime logs a warning:

     - It includes the message, the expression, the scope, and the element.